 The Marx brothers themselves hated the film, and were so disappointed with the final cut that they actually tried to buy the rights to the movie from Paramount in order to prevent it from being released, fearing it would severely hinder their film careers.
 Fortunately for them, Paramount refused, and the movie became a smash hit.

-Provides examples of:
+This movie provides examples of:

-- Early Installment Weirdness: Harpo wore his red wig from their stage show, which appears dark grey on the black and white film.
+- Early-Installment Weirdness: Harpo wore his red wig from their stage show, which appears dark grey on the black and white film.
 He quickly decided that it would look better bleached to a light pink.
 That's why he's called Pinky in some of the films.
 Many fans do think of Harpo as blond.

 - Hypocritical Humor: Groucho chastises Harpo for smoking.